 Background: Local areas are required to expend 75 percent of youth funds for service to out-of-school youth.
 Local areas are also required to spend 20 percent of youth allocations on work experience activities and may use up to 10 percent of allocations based on pay-for-performance contracts.

 WIOA enhances the youth program design through an increased emphasis on individual participant needs by adding new components to the Objective Assessment and Individual Service Strategy (ISS).
 WIOA incorporates career pathways as part of both the objective assessment and development of the individual service strategy (ISS).
 In addition, the individual service strategy must directly link to one or more of the performance indicators.
-The program design under WIOA also includes effective connections to employers, including small employers, in in- demand industry sectors and occupations.
+The program designed under WIOA also includes effective connections to employers, including small employers, in- demand industry sectors and occupations.
 Local youth programs must provide services to a participant for time necessary to ensure successful preparation to enter post-secondary education and/or unsubsidized employment.
 While there is no minimum or maximum time a youth can participate in the WIOA youth program, programs must link participation to the individual service strategy and not the timing of youth service provider contracts or program years.
-(20 CFR § 681.450) Both in-school youth and out-of school youth are eligible for youth services.
+(20 CFR § 681.450) Both in-school youth and out-of-school youth are eligible for youth services.
 (WIOA Sec.
 3(18)).
 Reference SCP 2.1 for participant eligibility for services.

 Policy and Procedure: